 ‘Pulling a hammy’ is one of the most common injuries faced by runners and can sustain permanent injury.
 Pulling a hamstring often happens in a flash and can be terribly painful.
 To stretch your hamstring, extend one foot out in front of you, keeping your heel on the ground and your toes raised.
 Reach over and grab your toes with the corresponding hand.
 Keep your leg as straight as possible during this motion and pull slowly on the muscle until you feel the strain.
 Don’t overdo it, but hold for ten seconds, breathing, then release.
 Repeat three times for each leg.
 This motion will also apply pressure to your calves which is needed before going for a run.

 Active Stretching – Shoulders

-These exercises are especially useful for before running, but can be done at any time before commencing exercise.
-Be sure to do the same exercises when warming down too to ensure your muscles don’t constrict too quickly and cramp post-run.
-For more physio advice, continue reading our blog.
-If you need to make an appointment because you’ve pulled something or otherwise, you can reach our office on 02 9557 9272.
+So there you have it.
+These exercises are especially useful for before running, but can be done at any time before commencing exercise. .
+If you need further help, please reach out to your friendly Erko Physio physiotherapists.
+We love keeping our local Inner West community happy and mobile, and we’d love to help you out too!
+So if you need to make an appointment because you’ve pulled something or otherwise, you can reach our clinic on 02 9557 9272.